 There were some issues with the studies; it seemed that language acquisition at the infancy age went down exponentially to the amount of TV watched.
-However they relied on parental diaries and reports which are known to be biased.
+However, they relied on parental diaries and reports which are known to be biased.

-Thinking back to Dr Kristen Corder’s study, it seems to bolster the opinion that television and media viewing in general constitutes to lower grades during our mental development.
+Thinking back to Dr Kristen Corder’s study; It seems to bolster the opinion that television and media viewing in general constitutes to lower grades during our mental development.

 Dr Corder commented: “Even if you do sufficient homework, television viewing would still potentially lower your GCSE results.
 This is due to a range of factors but most noticeably the lack of sleep by teenagers and substitution of television for other healthier behaviours, behaviours better for academic performance, or perhaps some cognitive mechanisms in the brain”.

-I would argue these results show that without due care these mediums can be detrimental for our mental cognition at all ages.
+These results show that without due care these mediums can be detrimental for our mental cognition at all ages.
 Not to mention the limiting physical factors associated with extended television internet and gaming.

 How important then is it to establish boundaries?
 Not just for our children but also for ourselves in regards to out the internet, television and general media viewing.